Slow Cooker Tomato Soup (Canned Tomatoes, No Cream)

 If you’d rather make this dairy free tomato soup in the pressure cooker, try this recipe for Instant Pot Tomato Soup!

-I also find this recipe is easiest and has minimal clean up with the use of a hand-held immersion blender, as you can blend the soup directly in the slow cooker.
+- Super Creamy: I find this recipe is easiest and has minimal clean up with the use of a hand-held immersion blender, as you can blend the soup directly in the slow cooker.
+Or you can transfer the soup in batches to a high speed blender.

 Key Ingredients & Substitution Suggestions

-Raw cashews: Keep the soup vegan and dairy free and make for a creamy tomato soup without cream or milk.
+- Raw cashews: Keeps this soup vegan and dairy free and makes for a creamy tomato soup without cream or milk.
 Be sure to use raw cashews (not toasted or salted) and start them soaking per the directions prior to cooking the soup.
-For a nut free option, use 1/3 cup heavy cream or full fat coconut milk instead of the cashews.

-Vegetable stock: Keeps this soup vegetarian and vegan, but storebought or homemade chicken stock can also be used if not following a plant based diet.
+- Vegetable stock: Keeps this soup vegetarian and vegan, but store-bought or homemade chicken stock can also be used.

-Honey: Is optional, but helps to balance out the acid from the tomatoes.
-Omit for a vegan diet.
+- Honey: Is optional, but helps to balance out the acid from the tomatoes.

 Ingredients